p2p-org/subgraphs-monitoring/README.md

 # Guide for deploying connext subgraphs

 ## Before you start
-If you are using hetzner, gcp, aws you need to use server profile for you ipfs node.
+:warning: If you are using hetzner, gcp, aws you need to use server profile for you ipfs node.
 More info [here](https://github.com/ipfs/go-ipfs/issues/4343)

 Also you can save a lot of disk space by disable block_hash for graph-node: